 Opening hours: NA

-Coimbra’s old cathedral was built in the second half of the 12th century and, although its main bones are clearly Romanesque, it is a mix of several art periods too when it comes to the decor.
-Concerts happen often on this medieval church’s steps where the former students of the University of Coimbra, dressed in their black suits and black long cloaks (which is their typical College uniform), gather to sing Fado and serenade the city – they call it the former students’ serenade (Serenata dos Antigos Estudantes).
+Coimbra’s old cathedral was built in the second half of the 12th century and, although its main bones are Romanesque, it is a mix of several art periods too when it comes to the decor.
+Concerts often happen on this medieval church’s steps where the former students of the University of Coimbra, dressed in their black suits and long black cloaks (which is their typical College uniform), gather to sing Fado and serenade the city – they call it the former students’ serenade (Serenata dos Antigos Estudantes).

 Address: Largo Sé Velha